sass/sass/proposal/module-system.md

 > This forwards all members by default to reduce the churn and potential for
 > errors when a new member gets added to a forwarded module.
 It's likely that
-> most packages will already break up their definitions into many smaller
+> most libraries will already break up their definitions into many smaller
 > modules which will all be forwarded, which makes the API definition explicit
 > enough without requiring additional explicitness here.
 >